kentik/snmp-profiles/.github/ISSUE_TEMPLATE/snmp-polling-profile-request.md

  -
  -
  -

+If there is a New Relic technical support case related to this request, please provide the case number:

 **Please provide a [public gist](https://gist.github.com/) with a sanitized** *(sensitive information removed)* **SNMP walk of the device.
 Providing MIB files is not a substitute for an SNMP walk and failure to provide one here will result in delays for closing this issue.
 The output of these commands shows the "true story" of what a device will respond to in SNMP and is used to ensure that our profiles are efficient and accurate for your devices.**